arnab64/introduction-to-machine-learning-engineering/README.md

 # Introduction to Machine Learning Engineering

 ## Course Info:
-This class will be offered in Spring 2021.
-We are designing the course upto the latest industry standards and hope to prepare our students to tackle the toughest problems in the industry as ML Engineers.
+This class will be offered in Spring 2021, in the Department of Computer Science, Tezpur University.
+We are designing the course upto the latest industry standards and hope to prepare our undergrad students to tackle the most challenging problems in the industry as ML Engineers.

 ### Who is this course targeted for?
 You are eligible to take this class for credit, if you have taken these classes before: